justlebeau/justlebeau.github.io/brucebot/README.md

 This is code for a twitter bot that learns how to talk like Bruce Springsteen.
 The lyrics are in the input1.txt file in this folder.
+The code that I used to retrieve the lyrics is also included in the repository.
+See [mxnet.io](http://mxnet.io) for more info on how to set parameters and build the model.